Auto Accident Lawyers in Columbia South Carolina

 Should I accept an offer from the insurance company?

-No. Nine times out of ten, insurance companies will offer you much less than you deserve as an initial settlement.
-They want to make your claim go away as quickly as possible, and they know that car accident victims are desperate for any amount money right after an accident.
+No. Nine times out of ten, insurance companies will offer you much less than you deserve as an initial car accident settlement.
+They want to make your claim go away as quickly as possible, and they know that car accident victims are desperate for any amount money right after a car wreck.

-Before you accept a settlement from an insurance company, you should speak with our experienced lawyers to find out the true value of your injury claim.
+Before you accept a settlement from an insurance company, you should speak with our experienced car accident lawyers to find out the true value of your personal injury claim.

 Why do I need a car accident lawyer?

-If you were seriously injured in a car accident, having an attorney on your side can make all the difference in the amount of compensation you receive.
-Insurance companies are used to giving accident victims the runaround, but as soon as you hire a lawyer, they will start paying proper attention to your claim.
+If you were seriously injured in a car accident in Columbia, having a South Carolina car accident lawyer on your side can make all the difference in the amount of financial compensation you receive.
+Insurance companies are used to giving accident victims the runaround, but as soon as you hire a Columbia car accident lawyer, they will start paying proper attention to your car accident claim.

 Can I afford a lawyer?

 Yes.
-Many clients are concerned that they do not have the money to hire a lawyer.
+Many clients are concerned that they do not have the money to hire a Columbia car accident lawyer.
 We take all accident cases on a contingency fee basis, meaning that we don’t get paid until you do.

-What damages can I recover for car accident injuries?
+What damages can I recover from car accident injuries?

-If you suffered an injury in your car accident because of another party’s negligence, you can seek compensation for a wide range of damages, including:
+If you suffered a personal injury in your Columbia, SC car accident because of another party’s negligence, you can seek compensation for a wide range of damages, including:

 - Medical bills